‘Our Kisses Are Petals’ by Seven Bridges

 Supported by Rajni Shah and Beyond Glorious, LEAP, and Ludus Festival

-Presented at Brunswick Centre (London), Ludus Dance (Lancaster), Beeston Park (Leeds), Merrion Centre (Leeds), Bramely Shopping Centre (Leeds) between 2013 and 2015.
+Presented at Brunswick Centre (London), Ludus Dance (Lancaster), Beeston Park (Leeds), Merrion Centre (Leeds), Bramley Shopping Centre (Leeds) between 2013 and 2015.

 A Lyrical Dance Concert